AriFordsham/GHCWiki/fixing-exceptions.md

 ```

+Notes

-Side note: I believe we likely should expose an actual *catchThrowIO* function.
+- I believe we likely should expose an actual *catchThrowIO* function.
 Since it doesn't catch imprecise exceptions, it can be treated much more aggressively.
 For example, `catchThrowIO (putStrLn x) (\_ -> print 2)` can safely be analyzed as strict in `x`, whereas the equivalent expression using `catch` cannot.

+- See `Note [IO hack in the demand analyser]` in `DmdAnal`.
+This note would make much more sense with the above semantics for the IO monad.

 To achieve something like this, we need to fix [\#13380](https://gitlab.haskell.org//ghc/ghc/issues/13380).